Skip to content

 Superannuation and Family Law

-In the past, obtaining information about a former spouse or partner’s superannuation assets in family court procedures required directly contacting the relevant super fund.
+In the complex area of Superannuation and Family Law, obtaining information about a former spouse or partner’s superannuation assets in family court procedures traditionally required directly contacting the relevant super fund.
 This procedure also relied greatly on the former spouse or partner being honest and forthcoming about where their retirement funds were held.
-All of that is poised to change on April 1, 2022, when new laws go into effect allowing the ATO and the Federal Circuit and Family Court of Australia to share more information about an individual’s superannuation assets (FCFCOA).

 Superannuation & Family Law